Three New New York Casinos

-Four years ago Gov. Andrew Cuomo looked to expand casino gambling in New York and at last there have been three new licenses that will allow for new New York casino resorts to be constructed, with each of them expected to be open for business in 2017.
+Four years ago Gov. Andrew Cuomo looked to expand casino gambling in New York and at last there have been three new licenses that will allow for new New York casino resorts to be constructed, with each of them expected to be open for business soon.

 The three new casinos will be the Lago Resort and Casino in Finger Lakes near Tyre, a Rivers Casino complex near Albany, on a site near Schenectady and the Montreign resort near Catskills, already under construction and by far the largest of the three new developments.
 There are of course existing casino and gaming operations already in New York State with 9 race tracks and 5 tribal casinos, however the new properties will provide a whole lot more than just casino gaming, with restaurants, hotels, entertainment centers and poker rooms, providing much more of a resort experience than what's available at present in the state.